marcos-acosta/worlds-worst-detective/posts/dolphins.md

 Oh, and he was _productive_.
 Grey introduced me to the world of [Getting Things Done](https://en.wikipedia.org/wiki/Getting_Things_Done), inspired me to read [The Checklist Manifesto](https://en.wikipedia.org/wiki/The_Checklist_Manifesto) and [Atomic Habits](https://jamesclear.com/atomic-habits), and generally got me thinking about building a _system_ to help keep me productive.
 Getting swept up in the excitement, I even made a spreadsheet to collect data on almost every quantifiable aspect of my life for two years; I would log all my daily activities down to the minute (e.g. school, homework, sleep) and track other variables like how much {yerba mate}((No, I wasn't a hipster in high school, my family is Argentine.))
 I drank and how productive I felt.
 With all of that data, I made a bunch of nice-looking charts and dashboards.
 I even had a category for the atrocious amount of time I spent working on the spreadsheet.
 Turns out I slept more on the weekend and felt less productive on Friday.
 Who knew?

-## The quest
+## Focus!

 I knew that productivity required focus, but my focus was like an untamed horse: I'd try to get the horse to trot north, but instead it’d gallop east.
 Later, I’d try to get it to gallop east, but this time it wouldn’t budge.
-That's how I spent 3 consecutive days doing nothing other than writing a rulebook for a [sport that could only be played at my college campus](https://defiant-walleye-a50.notion.site/Omegaball-Rulebook-08373562dc53484bbb9ff393ad75d7e1) while my actual obligations fell to the wayside.
+That's how I could spend massive amounts of time polishing my mega-spreadsheet even though it was practically useless.
+On another memorable occasion, I spent 3 consecutive days doing literally nothing other than writing a rulebook for a [sport that could only be played on my college campus](https://defiant-walleye-a50.notion.site/Omegaball-Rulebook-08373562dc53484bbb9ff393ad75d7e1) while my actual obligations fell to the wayside.

-I was aware of this ever since high school (case in point: spreadsheet).
-Once I acknowledged that change was possible, I decided to embark on a quest to become less distracted, more focused, and therefore more productive.
-It wouldn't take long before my I met my first challengers.
+Ever since I became aware of that aspect of myself back in high school, I've wanted to change it.
+And so, with CGP Grey, James Clear, and random people on r/productivity as my mentors, I decided to start making a conscious effort to get better at directing my attention and avoiding distractions.

 ### Social media bad